-Luis Alejandro Olarte is an electroacoustic musician devoted to pedagogy, live performance and digital lutherie.
-He is the lecturer of Electroacoustic Music in the Sibelius Academy at the Center for Music and Technology of the Helsinki Arts University.
+I am an electroacoustic musician devoted to pedagogy, artistic research, live performance, and digital lutherie.
+I am a lecturer in Electroacoustic Music at the Sibelius Academy, Center for Music and Technology of the Helsinki Arts University.

-Olarte is a Doctor of Music graduated under the supervision of Andrew Bentley.
-He studied classical guitar and electroacoustic music in Colombia with Ramiro Isaza, Roberto Garcia and Horacio Lapidus.
-He graduated from Generative Improvisation and Musical Acoustics at the National Conservatory of Paris under the guidance of composer Alain Savouret and engineer Charles Besnaionou.
-In 2010 he completed his studies at Paris University in Computer Music with Horacio Vaggione and Anne Sedes.
-He works as a freelance artist in Helsinki, combining teaching, performing and sound art.
-He is interested in electronic music instruments organology, design, software and hardware (supercollider and modular synths), experimental art and cross-disciplinary collaborations. contact: alejandro.olarte(at)uniarts.fi
+I am a Doctor of Music graduated under the supervision of Andrew Bentley with a project called "Elements of electroacoustic music improvisation and performance" available here.
+I studied classical guitar and electroacoustic music in Colombia with Ramiro Isaza, Roberto Garcia, and Horacio Lapidus.
+In 2009 I graduated from Generative Improvisation and Musical Acoustics at the National Conservatory of Paris under the guidance of composer Alain Savouret and engineer Charles Besnaionou.
+In 2010 I completed studies at Paris University in Computer Music with Horacio Vaggione and Anne Sedes.
+My interests are electronic experimental music, sound art, computer music, performance art, experimentalism, and cross-disciplinary collaborations.
+I love supercollider and modular synths, and my biggest passion is to teach and learn. contact: alejandro.olarte(at)uniarts.fi

 ...From a certain point of view improvisation is the highest mode of musical activity, for it is based on the acceptance of music's fatal weakness and essential and most beautiful characteristic — its transience.
 The desire always to be right is an ignoble taskmaster, as is the desire for immortality.
 The performance of any vital action brings us closer to death; if it didn't it would lack vitality.
 Life is a force to be used and if necessary used up"